Tokyo officials feud with IOC over Olympic marathon switch

 Yamada described the starting temperatures in Tokyo and Sapporo "on a par."

-"We do recognize and understand that the heat is a very important factor, but we do not believe that at this moment it represents an overly excessive risk."
+"We do recognize and understand that the heat is a very important factor, but we do not believe that at this moment it represents an overly excessive risk," Yamada said.

 Tokyo's soaring costs are also a major issue.